elocnatsirt/indieracers.com/README.md

 ## What is #indieracers?

-#indieracers is a weekly Twitter event designed to boost the visibility of indie racing games which are currently in development or have been out for <1 year.
+#indieracers is a weekly Twitter event designed to boost the visibility of indie racing games.

 Check out the [guidlines page](https://indieracers.com/guidelines) for more information.